hannahilea/hannahilea.github.io/blog/botfly-test/src.md

     Specifically, I agree with HN's [community user guidance](https://news.ycombinator.com/newsguidelines.html):

-    > "HN is a community—--users should have an identity that others can relate to."
+    > HN is a community—--users should have an identity that others can relate to.

     I think this applies to any other community that is based around conversational human interactions.